 Teeth became much whiter and stronger, with visible signs of enamel regeneration

 A varicosity on the back of my left calf disappeared by day 6

-Improved adrenal function, as evidenced by the lack of dizziness or muscle weakness; increased energy and vitality, and absence of breathing issues
+Improved adrenal function, as evidenced by lack of dizziness or muscle weaknesses; increased energy and vitality and absence of breathing issues

 Improved thyroid function.
 My core body temp has risen permanently, leveling off at a normal degree, and I no longer feel as cold.
 My metabolic rate also notably increased, which is reflected in the bowel transit time